 Learn the basics of setting up your OnPay account with our step-by-step instructions and video to help you along the way.

-How To Set Up Payroll With OnPay: A Guide for Small Businesses
+How to Set Up Payroll With OnPay: Small Business Guide

 This article is part of a larger series on Payroll Services.

 OnPay is a full-service payroll solution that lets you manage payroll, including tax filings for wage-earning employees and contractors.
-At $40 monthly plus $6 per employee, per month, it also comes with basic HR functions such as paid time off (PTO) and benefits management.
+At $40 monthly plus $6 per employee monthly it also comes with basic HR functions such as paid time off (PTO) and benefits management.
 Its clear interface with large, colorful tabs makes it an easy-to-use solution for processing payroll.

-In this article, we go over the basic steps of how to set up your payroll account with OnPay.
+In this article, we go over the basic steps of how to set up payroll with OnPay.
 It offers a free trial for 30 days with no credit card required.

 If you want to set up your payroll account with more than just screenshots as support, follow along with our video on how to set up payroll with OnPay.